 I drink lots and lots of tea.
 I’ve never had any reaction to caffeine, but I still don’t like to drink tea right before I sleep.
 I do sometimes crave a cup late at night so I drink herbal.
-I vary between my nightly picks but lately, I’ve been drinking herbal teas that promote sleep.
+I vary between my nightly picks but lately, I’ve been drinking a DIY sleep time herbal tea to promote sleep.

 I don’t like chamomile (which would be the obvious choice) because I think I was given too much being sick as a child, so I have a really bad association.
-I might be able to manage it if it’s really well hidden with other flavors, but it rarely is and most night time teas taste very chamomile.
-I searched for a while for a ready made night time tea blend, but everything had chamomile.
+I searched for a while for a ready made night time herbal tea blend, but everything had chamomile.

 The herbs I considered to use were some popular ones that have some relaxing effect to reduce physical and mental tension.
 (NOTE: Please ask your doctor if you are pregnant, nursing or taking any medications before trying herbal products.
 Since many herbs and supplements have the potential to interact with both prescription and over-the-counter medications, always consult your healthcare provider before adding a herbal tea to your nightly routine)